ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # README Creation with LLMs

--   You can use them to produce a nice `README`: you write a messy draft and ask the LLM to improve it
+-   You can use them to produce a nice `README`: you can provide a rough draft and ask the LLM to refine it
 -   LLMs can:
     -   Format existing text
     -   Generate boilerplate sections
     -   Improve clarity and consistency
+    -   Do “rubber duck debugging”: if they do not understand your text, perhaps it is not clear enough
 -   **Caution:** Don't rely solely on LLM for technical details

 # Pro tip